 While their name would suggest otherwise, black-eyed peas are a bean, sometimes called black-eyed beans or goat peas.
 They’re low in fat and sodium while also being a great source of fiber, protein, and iron.

-These Pressure Cooker Black Eyed Peas make a great side dish, but you can also enjoy them all on their own.
-Once you taste how satisfying they are, you’ll want to eat them for way more occasions than New Year’s Day!
+Once you taste how satisfying they are, you’ll want to eat them for more than New Year’s Day!

 About Black Eyed Peas